Level 1 - Option Courses

 UE Writing credits: 0

-This course aims to develop further proficiency in listening, speaking, reading and writing skills to enhance critical thinking.
-The course motivates long term language learning pathways.
+Course Overview: This course aims to further develop proficiency in listening, speaking, reading, and writing to enhance critical thinking.
+The course motivates long-term language learning pathways.
 You will also have the opportunity to choose to participate in an overseas trip to Japan in the future.
+This is a full-year course.

 Recommended Prior Learning: The course is offered to students who have completed the level 2 Japanese programme.